 I've recently been inviting the people in my sessions to consider as an intention for their practice the reasons they come to their mat.
 This has led me to thinking that they could all just as easily join in a spinning class or go rock climbing to get their bodies moving, blow away some cobwebs and work towards achieving or maintaining a health body shape.

 Don't get me wrong, yoga can and will do all of these things for you and so much more.
 Yes, there's more.
 Even more than I've detailed below.
 Some of these may surprise you so let's start with the obvious:

-- Improved sleep quality I just luurrrvvve savasana; both practicing it and leading it.
-The realisation that there's nothing that I need to do is just one of my favourite parts and of course, it can make you sleepy, but having a regular physical (asana) practice can honestly help you stack up Z's when you get home.
+I just luurrrvvve savasana; both practicing it and leading it.
+The realisation that there's nothing that I need to do is just one of my favourite parts.
+Of course, it can make you sleepy, but having a regular physical (asana) practice can honestly help you stack up Z's when you get home.

 A sense of being part of the bigger picture

 The word yoga is derived from the ancient Sanskrit word "yui" which means to yoke or unite.
 Regardless of race, gender or religion, we all share this beautiful planet with some truly remarkable creatures from the teeniest, tiniest insects to the largest of mammals.
 Small, seemingly insignificant blades of grass to huge great magnificent trees.

 We are part of the universe and therefore the universe is part of us and so it makes sense to treat our home and fellow beings with kindness, respect and love.
 If this is all sounding a bit 'hippy' for you, as my son would say, perhaps you can identify with how you feel towards your fellow yogis as you finish a class; a little bit more connected?
 Maybe the sensation that you've had a shared experience?
 It's worth noticing how you feel the next time you put your mat away.